• Skip to main content

 I’m sure my kids would not enjoy me reading this book to them because it makes me cry every time.
 It’s the beautiful true story of its author, Patricia Polacco.
 School was torture for Patricia as she struggled to make sense of letters and numbers.
 She was horribly teased and would hide in a dark stairwell rather than be subject to the other children’s cruelty at recess.
 But her kind fifth grade teacher discovered that she had dyslexia – and with his help and dedication, she became a reader.

-The Wall, by Eve Bunting
+Eve Bunting

 This is a moving book about a boy who visits the Vietnam Veterans Memorial with his dad.
 Together, they look for the name of the boy’s grandfather, who died many years ago when the boy’s father was young.
 A powerful, mesmerizing story.

-Knock Knock, by Daniel Beaty
+Daniel Beaty

-This is a very powerful, inspiring and very simple book.
+This is a very powerful, inspiring, and very simple book.
 It’s about a boy who loves his father very much, only to be devastated when his father doesn’t come home.
 As he laments all the things he won’t learn from his father, he receives a letter from his dad encouraging him to lead a beautiful life.
+We learn at the end of the book that the author’s father was incarcerated when he was a young boy.

-Freedom Summer, by Deborah Wiles
+Deborah Wiles

-This is a book about two boy who are friends in 1964; one is black, and one is white.
+This is a book about two boys who are friends in 1964; one is black, and one is white.
 The boys are excited when an anti-segregation law means that the town pool will finally be open to everyone.
 Sadly, the town fills the pool with concrete rather than allow integration.
 An honest yet hopeful book.

-Wilma Unlimited, by Kathleen Krull
+Kathleen Krull

 This book tells the unbelievable story of Wilma Rudolph, the twentieth child born to a poor black family in 1940.
 At five years old, Wilma was stricken with polio.
 Her busy mother took a 50-mile trip with her each week to the nearest hospital that would treat black patients.
 After years in braces, Wilma learned to walk again.
 Then, at age 20, Wilma became the first American woman to win three gold medals at a single Olympics – for running!
 Reserve this book right now – it’s too good to miss!

-Brothers at Bat, by Audrey Vernick
+Audrey Vernick

 I include this book as a break from the deeper topics in this list.
 It’s the amazing true story of an all-brother baseball team (there were 12 of them!).
 The book takes us from their childhood, through their years as a baseball team, their service during World War II, and finally their return to baseball and the having families of their own.
 An attention-keeper for sure!

-When Jessie Came Across the Sea, by Amy Hest
+When Jessie Came Across the Sea

 This is an unforgettable story about a young girl from a poor village in eastern Europe.
 She is devastated when she learns that she has been chosen to leave her grandmother and travel to America.
 But while there, she finds purpose and love.

-Fly Away Home, by Eve Bunting
+Eve Bunting

 This is a beautiful, simple story about a boy who lives with his father in the airport – always trying to avoid being noticed until they are able to get a home of their own.
 A wonderful book for teaching compassion and empathy.

-Pink and Say, by Patricia Polacco
+Patricia Polacco

 In this true Civil War story, passed down through generations, Polacco shares tells of the friendship between two Union soldiers – one black and one white.
 I highly recommend this book for older listeners – but be prepared for the tragic ending.

-The Cats in Krasinski Square, by Karen Hesse
+The Cats in Krasinski Square

 Based on a true story, this book tells of a brave young Jewish girl who smuggles food to hungry Jews in the Warsaw Ghetto.
 It’s very hard to write about the Holocaust for children, but Hesse has done a masterful job.
 This is a great book to introduce children to a very dark period of history.

-The Sunsets of Miss Olivia Wiggins, by Lester L. Laminack
+The Sunsets of Miss Olivia Wiggins

 This is a gentle book that tells the story of a young boy who visits his great-grandmother in a nursing home.
 Miss Olivia Wiggins doesn’t speak and hardly moves, but she lived a rich and full life.
 Read this book to teach your students about dementia and to build compassion and empathy for the elderly.